15 impulse control games that turn any hyper dog Into your dream pet

-Use impulse control games to teach your dog essential life skills to keep him safe and curb unwanted behaviors like barking and jumping.
+Use impulse control games to teach your dog essential life skills, keep him safe, and curb unwanted behaviors like barking and jumping.

-Use impulse control games to teach your dog essential life skills to keep them safe and curb unwanted behaviors like barking and jumping.
+Use impulse control games to teach your dog essential life skills, keep them safe, and curb unwanted behaviors like barking and jumping.

-Playing impulse control games with your furry friend helps teach your dog it’s sometimes necessary to wait patiently for something rewarding.
+Playing impulse control games with your furry friend helps teach your dog that waiting patiently for something rewarding is sometimes necessary.

-Most games use treats as rewards to encourage your dog to behave well.
-Include those treats in your dog’s daily calorie intake to keep your dog at a healthy weight.
+Most games use treats as rewards to encourage your dog to behave.
+Include those treats in your dog’s daily calorie intake to help maintain a healthy weight.

-Be consistent and play impulse control games daily to improve your dog’s behavior.
+Be consistent and play dog impulse control games daily to address behavioral issues and improve your dog’s behavior.

 Correct problem behaviors

-Impulse control can help dogs with problem behaviors, including:
+Impulse control games are a dog training tool that can help dogs with problem behaviors, including:

 • Pulling on the leash